Aide financière

 What are the basics of financial aid at College Prep?

-College Prep financial aid awards are based primarily on an application (called the Parents' Financial Statement) as well as supporting tax documents.
-The Financial Aid Committee uses these documents to determine each applicant's demonstrated financial need, which is defined as the difference between what a family can afford to pay and the full cost of College Prep's tuition.
+College Prep financial aid awards are based on an application and supporting tax documents.
+The Financial Aid Committee then determines each family's demonstrated financial need, which is defined as the difference between what a family can afford to pay and the full cost of College Prep's tuition.

 Are there opportunities for merit-based scholarships?